nus-cs2103-AY2324S1/tp/docs/team/yeobohshin.md

 ### Class Manager 2023

-Class Manager 2023 aims to provide fast access to NUS TAs who need help in maintaining student information across multiple classes.
+Class Manager 2023 aims to provide fast access to CS2103/T TAs who need help in maintaining student information across multiple classes.
 It also helps TAs visualise students’ grades, attendance and class participation.

 Given below are my contributions to the project.